smallpath/VictoriaMetrics/docs/victorialogs/keyConcepts.md

 }
 ```

-VictoriaLogs automatically indexes all the fields in all the [ingested](https://docs.victoriametrics.com/victorialogs/data-ingestion/) logs.
+VictoriaLogs indexes all fields in all [ingested](https://docs.victoriametrics.com/victorialogs/data-ingestion/) logs automatically.
-This enables [full-text search](https://docs.victoriametrics.com/victorialogs/logsql/) across all the fields.
+This lets you do [full-text search](https://docs.victoriametrics.com/victorialogs/logsql/) across all fields.

-VictoriaLogs supports the following special fields additionally to arbitrary [other fields](#other-fields):
+VictoriaLogs has these special fields in addition to any [other fields](#other-fields) you add:

 * [`_msg` field](#message-field)
 * [`_time` field](#time-field)